-Creating color groups
+Creating a color group

-Pages 188-189: Students should think of color groups as not only a way to organize colors, but also a way to edit colors as a color group using the Edit Color/ Recolor Artwork feature.
-This way a group of colors for a logo, for instance, can all be converted to shades of a single spot color, for instance.
+Page 190: Students should think of color groups not only as a way to organize colors, but also a way to edit colors as a color group using the Edit Color/Recolor Artwork feature.
+This way, a group of colors for a logo, for instance, can all be converted to shades of a single spot color.

-Working with the Color Guide panel
+Working with color in the Color Guide panel

-Pages 190-191: The Color Guide panel should be a place for exploration.
+Pages 191-192: The Color Guide panel should be a place for exploration.
 Have students explore and experiment with colors.

-Editing a color group
+Editing a color group in the Edit Colors dialog box